greenelab/deep-review/sections/02_intro.md

 Fourth, data availability and complexity is unevenly distributed across science.
 Some areas of science like genomics and particle physics are swamped in petabytes and exobytes of high quality data. `TODO: not just amount of data` Others, like chemistry, are comparatively data poor with well developed domain specific and effective algorithms.
 These differences become consequential and define the most successful approaches.
 For example, the convergence of lower amounts of data and important nuances to the domain might favor lower parameter networks that incorporate domain specific knowledge and fuse data of multiple different types.
 This flexibility, remember, is one of the most striking strengths of neural networks.
-In the long run, it is an open question the most effect strategies will be, but in this time of creative experimentation optimism is justified.
+In the long run, which strategies will be the most effective is an open question, but in this time of creative experimentation optimism is justified.

-None of these scientific concerns should dampen enthusiasm about deep learning.
+None of these concerns should dampen enthusiasm about deep learning.
 Rather, because the approaches offer such great flexibility, there is good reason to believe that carefully defined networks might enable important scientific advances.

 Another version: